SINTEF/dlite/examples/storage_plugin/README.md

 ======================
 This example shows how to write a user-defined Python storage plugin.

-Lets assume that you have an instrument that logs a temperature at certain times.
+Let us assume that you have an instrument that logs a temperature at certain times.
 The output file from a temperature profile measurement may look as follows:

 ```